on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Open-Closed-Principle.markdown

 ---
 layout: post
-title: "✨Open/Closed Principle Explained | SOLID Design Principles"
+title: "Open/Closed Principle (OCP) in C++ - A Practical Refactoring Guide"
+seo_h1: "Open/Closed SOLID Design Principle in C++ with Real-World Examples"
 date: 2025-06-03 00:29:02 +0530
 categories: software-design
-# hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
-# thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
-description: Master the Open/Closed Principle (OCP) of SOLID design Principles.
-Learn to build software entities that are open for extension but closed for modification.
-Examples included!
+description: A deep dive into the Open/Closed Principle.
+Learn how to write stable, maintainable, and testable C++ code by making your software entities open for extension but closed for modification.
 ---

-🚀 **About This Blog Series**
+### 🚀 **About This Blog Series**

 In this second part of our deep-dive into the **SOLID design principles**—which include Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion—we focus specifically on the **Open/Closed Principle (OCP)**.
 These five foundational pillars of object-oriented design are crucial for building software systems that are robust, maintainable, scalable, and easier to evolve.